google/WebFundamentals/src/content/en/updates/2018/01/paintapi.md

 {% include "web/_shared/contributors/surma.html" %}

 ## New possibilities in Chrome 65
-CSS Paint API (also known as “CSS Custom Paint” or “Houdini’s Paint Worklet”) is about to be enabled by default in Chrome Stable.
+CSS Paint API (also known as “CSS Custom Paint” or “Houdini’s paint worklet”) is about to be enabled by default in Chrome Stable.
 What is it?
 What can you do with it?
 And how does it work?
 Well, read on, will ya’…